 On Tuesday, August 6th, Attorney Chad McLain of Graves McLain appeared on KTUL’s Good Day Tulsa program to discuss the 2019 Graves McLain Backpack Program.
 Jermaine Watkins, a Climate & Culture/Academic Engagement Teacher with Tulsa Public Schools, joined Chad to talk about how the program positively impacts the students.

 Graves McLain began their backpack program in 2016 with one school, after seeing the success of a similar program run by Maples, Nix & Diesselhorst in Oklahoma City.
 The Oklahoma Association for Justice, a 500-member lawyer’s group, is a major supporter of the program.

 This year, 3100 students in 6 Tulsa schools will be receiving backpacks.
+The need for programs like this is anticipated to continue to grow in the upcoming years.
 The need for this program is evident in the statistics: